The Thesis Process

 2. Register for Crafting the Thesis Proposal

-After your thesis topic has been approved by your research advisor and you've completed a minimum 32 credits in good standing, you register for Crafting the Thesis Proposal tutorial or course.
+After your thesis topic has been approved by your research advisor and you've completed a minimum 32 credits in good standing (including statistics, if applicable to your field), you submit the required prework in order to register for Crafting the Thesis Proposal (CTP) tutorial.

-The goal of the thesis proposal course or tutorial is to produce a nearly complete, academically strong thesis proposal that sets the foundation for a high-quality thesis.
+Once registered, the goal of the thesis proposal tutorial is to produce a nearly complete, academically strong thesis proposal that sets the foundation for a high-quality thesis.
 The proposal is about 15 to 20 pages.

 The typical proposal structure is: